hrt/KrunkerBypass/README.md

 # KrunkerBypass
 Anti-cheat bypasses for krunker

-Featuring only the bare minimum esps (this is not a cheat flex repo but an anti cheat bypass repo)
+Featuring only the bare minimum esps (this is not a cheat flex repo but an anti cheat bypass repo).
+Use Tamper monkey to load any

 | Method | 1.8.1.1 |
 | --- | --- |